A simple Tabletop game of space exploration

 the SHIPS section below for points values.

 ships and choose a place to sit at the table.
-If there are 2 or 4
+All players must start

 one fleet of ships!

-of points x # of players ( for example, 3 players playing 7 points
+of points) x (# of players).
+For example, 3 players playing 7

 out evenly across the entire table, and at least 1 stick away from the